Software Testing Strategies and Approaches

 - Establishing the test approach

 Real Device Cloud for an Accurate Software Testing Approach

 The point of having robust software testing strategies is to identify bugs efficiently.
 Testers must be clear on how frequently a bug occurs and how it affects the software.

 - The best way to detect all bugs is to run software through real devices and browsers.

 - When it comes to a website, ensure it is under the purview of manual and automation testing.
 Automated Selenium testing should supplement manual tests so that testers do not miss any bugs in the Quality Assurance process.

 - Websites must also be put through extensive cross-browser testing to function consistently, regardless of the browser they are being accessed by.

-- Using browsers installed on real devices is the only way to guarantee cross-browser compatibility and not alienate users of any browser.
+- Using browsers installed on real devices is the only way to guarantee cross-browser compatibility and not alienate users.
 The same applies to apps.

-- Most teams do not have access to an in-house lab with the requisite number and variety of device-OS combinations for real-world testing.
+- Most teams cannot access an in-house lab with the requisite number and variety of device-OS combinations for real-world testing.